-18.2 A member may be suspended from membership for:

-a. failure to comply with this Constitution;

-b. non-payment of any liabilities to the IAF for one year or more.

-c. by bringing Aikido or the I.A.F into national or international disrepute.

-18. 2.
-1 A member may be suspended by a 80% majority decision of the General Assembly.

-18. 2.
-2 When the suspension of a member is being considered, the member must be informed of this by the General Secretary in a registered mail, at least three months before the Directing Committee meeting or General Assembly at which the matter is to be considered.

-18. 2.
-3 A decision on suspension of a member must specify the reason for it, and must include instructions as to how the suspension can be lifted.

-18. 2.
-4 A suspended member organisation will not attend any meetings or activities organised by the IAF until the suspension is lifted.
+- 18.2 A Member may be suspended from Membership for: - a. failure to comply with this Constitution; - b. non-payment of any liabilities to the IAF for one year or more; - c. by bringing Aikido or the IAF into national or international disrepute. - 18.
+2. 1 A Member may be suspended by an 80% majority decision of the General Assembly. - 18.
+2. 2 When the suspension of a Member is being considered, the Member must be informed of this by the General Secretary in a registered mail, at least three months before the Directing Committee meeting or General Assembly at which the matter is to be considered. - 18.
+2. 3 A decision on suspension of a Member must specify the reason for it, and must include instructions as to how the suspension can be lifted. - 18.
+2. 4 A suspended Member will not attend any meetings or activities organised by the IAF until the suspension is lifted.